kyma-project/community/collaboration/extending-kyma-cli.md

   * min/max cpu
   * runtime
   * debug command (to be used with telepresence.
 This can help if we want to have different runtimes)
 * <function-code.extension> where the developer can write his logic to test.
-The `extension` is language specific.
+The `extension` is runtime specific.
 * `dependecies.extension` file with list of dependencies. eg. `package.json` for node and `go.mod and go.sum` for golang dependencies

->The templates generated should be placed a directory in the library for the functions.
-We should have templates for each language that can be supported.
+>The generated templates should be placed in a directory in the library for the functions.
+We should have templates for each runtime that can be supported.
 In the future if we are supporting more runtime we can move it to separate repo.

 ##### config.yaml